Browse by Medical Category

 Microﬂuidics for Circulating Tumor Cell Analysis

 One of the proposed mechanisms of cancer metastasis is the dissemination of tumor cells from the primary organ into the blood stream.
 A cellular link between the primary malignant tumor and the peripheral metastases has been established in the form of CTCs in peripheral blood.
-While extremely rare (1 in 10 billion cells), these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
+While extremely rare, these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
 Working in collaboration with Drs.
-Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, that allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
+Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, which allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
 Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and speciﬁcity.
 Ongoing projects include translating the technology for early cancer detection, exploring the biophysics of the CTC clusters, and the design of biomaterials for the gentle release of the rare cells from the device surface.
 We are also developing new strategies for the long term preservation of whole blood such that samples can be shipped around the world for CTC analysis.

 High-content and high-throughput imaging of cancer cells

 Cancer cells can be highly heterogeneous, with rare metastasis precursors capable of giving rise to a metastatic lesion mixed in with other tumor cells undergoing apoptosis.
 Thus, due to this heterogeneity, quantitative, robust analysis for individual cells may be critical for determining a particular cancer cells’ clinical relevance in different disease contexts.
 Due to limitations in the number of distinct spectra that can be used in wide-ﬁeld ﬂuorescence imaging, high throughput characterization of cells and tissue is traditionally done with three to four colors.
 Our lab is exploring alternative imaging modalities, such as multi-spectral imaging (MSI), to enable quantitative analysis of multiple (8+) markers on a single cell.
-Our interest in MSI is driven by the technology’s capability to image as many colors as distinct antibodies available and by dramatic reductions in sample autoﬂuorescence.

 We are interested in using this technology to interrogate signaling activity in CTCs isolated from the blood of cancer patients.
 These data will be used to gain an increased understanding in the relationship between pharmacologic measurements and clinical outcomes, ultimately leading to the optimization of patient therapy.

-Veiw a list of publications by researchers at the Stott Laboratory.
+View a list of publications by researchers at the Stott Laboratory.

 Reátegui E. Aceto N. Lim EJ, Sullivan JP, Jensen AE, Zeinali M, Martel JM, Aranyosi AJ, Li W, Castleberry S, Bardia A, Sequist L.V, Haber D A, Maheswaran S, Hammond PT, Toner M, Stott SL.
 “Nanostructured coating for immunoaffinity capture and selective release of single viable circulating tumor cells” Advanced Materials 27 (9), 2015.